OJ999/holbertonschool-Portfolio_Foundations/README.md

 • • Detailed User Stories for My-PT MVP:

-1. As a user recovering from a knee injury, I want to schedule my physical therapy exercises for specific dates and times so that I can track my progress and adhere to my rehabilitation program effectively.
+A. As a user recovering from a knee injury, I want to schedule my physical therapy exercises for specific dates and times so that I can track my progress and adhere to my rehabilitation program effectively.
 • Acceptance Criteria:
  -Ability to select exercises from a list and schedule them for future dates.
  -Option to specify the date, time, and duration for each scheduled workout.
  -Ability to view and edit scheduled workouts in a calendar or list view.

-2. As a fitness enthusiast, I want to explore a variety of exercises categorized by muscle group or type so that I candiversify my workout routine and target specific areas of my body.
+B. As a fitness enthusiast, I want to explore a variety of exercises categorized by muscle group or type so that I candiversify my workout routine and target specific areas of my body.
 • Acceptance Criteria:
  -Browse exercises organized by muscle group, equipment needed, or exercise type (e.g., strength training, cardio).
  -View detailed descriptions and instructions for each exercise, including proper form and technique.
  -Filter and search functionality to easily find exercises based on specific criteria.

-3. As a physical therapist, I want to review feedback from my patients regarding the difficulty of their exercises and any questions or concerns they may have, so that I can provide appropriate guidance and adjustments to their rehabilitation program.
+C. As a physical therapist, I want to review feedback from my patients regarding the difficulty of their exercises and any questions or concerns they may have, so that I can provide appropriate guidance and adjustments to their rehabilitation program.
 • Acceptance Criteria:
  -Receive notifications for new feedback submissions from patients.